ghodai/Automatidata-project/README.md

 # Automatidata-project
 The data consulting firm Automatidata has recently hired you as the newest member of their data analytics team.
+Their newest client, the NYC Taxi and Limousine Commission (New York City TLC), wants the Automatidata team to build a multiple linear regression model to predict taxi fares using existing data that was collected over a year.
+The team is getting closer to completing the project, having completed an initial plan of action, initial Python coding work, EDA, and A/B testing.